David Hyde Pierce On Stage - Theater Credits, Bio and Tickets

 In 2015, Pierce made both his Broadway and Off-Broadway directorial debuts with the Broadway premiere of It Shoulda Been You and the Manhattan Theatre Club production of Ripcord at New York City Center.

 Pierce began performances as Horace Vandergelder opposite Bette Midler in Hello, Dolly! on March 15, 2017, earned a Tony nomination at the 71st Annual Tony Awards ceremony, and played his final performance on January 14, 2018.
-He returned to the production for the final six weeks of the Broadway run from July 17 through to August 25, 2018.
+He returned to the production for the final six weeks of the Broadway run from July 17 through August 25, 2018.